OpenCadia/OpenCadia/README.md

 -OBDLink SX USB (https://www.obdlink.com/products/obdlink-sx/)<br/>
 -Chinese OBD2 1.5 USB.

-**Please write to me which adapters you have tested working with the app, so I can include it to the list.
+**Please write to me which adapters you have tested working with the app, so I can include it in the list.
 My e-mail is at the bottom of this readme.**

 **NOTE: bluetooth elm327 adapters should theoretically work, but I did not have the chance to test them yet - so far only USB adapters have been tested.**